We All Need Someone to Believe in Us

 Meet LaKimbre Brown, Chief of Networks

 Dr. LaKimbre Brown recently joined Leading Educators as the new Chief of Networks.
 Throughout her 22-year education career, she has made equity, fairness, and belonging for students her personal mission.
-In this conversation with Adan Garcia, she shares about the experiences that have shaped her leadership and her vision.
+In this conversation, she shares about the experiences that have shaped her leadership and her vision.

 I really attribute the fact that I had access to good classes to where I am now.
 When I look at my family, my mom had me at 19.
 She went back to college when I went to college, so we both graduated in 1999.
 So, it wasn’t like I had this long generation of college graduates in my family.
 But, I knew I had a family that valued education.
 When I look at the landscape of my family, that’s been the biggest difference maker.
 The schools we went to were the only difference between me and some of my cousins and then the lifestyles we were afforded to live.

 AG: How did you come to the work you do now?

 LB: I’m really grateful because my degree is in chemistry but I was able to find my way into education.
 It was like the best thing!
 It’s twenty-two years later and I’m still here.
 I never would have thought I’d be here.